Collective Annealing by Switching Temperatures: a Boltzmann-type description: Implementation aspects

 \subsection{Noise term choice}

 In the numerical tests, we will take the noise term as

 This is an intuitive choice since the added noise in the interaction is directly proportional to the current temperature.
-According to eq. (\ref{eq:pos}), the noise must be bounded to ensure positivity in the temperature.
-Since we decided on the form of $\sigma$, we bound the support $a$ of the uniformly distributed random variables $\xi$ and $\xi_*$.
-The inequality is a little too long to be useful so we look directly at eq. (\ref{eq:PT_trans}).
-We substitute into it eq. (\ref{eq:noise}).
-Due to symmetry, it is enough to look at $\chi_\mathcal{F}(x,x_*,T,T_*)=1$.
-We get
+According to \eqref{eq:pos}, the noise must be bounded to ensure positivity of the post-interaction temperatures.
+With the choice \(\sigma(x,x_*,T,T_*)=T\), a simple sufficient condition can be obtained by considering the worst cases in the temperature update.